 C.4) Where To Start With Image Comics

 Over the course of the 2000’s, Image has established itself as the bastion of creator-owned, critically acclaimed projects.
-The most famous of these is the mega popular Walking Dead, which become the most watched show on television.
+The most famous of these is the mega popular Walking Dead, which become the most watched show on television, and also officially concluded its comic book run in 2019.

 Diving in to Image Comics is a great way for new readers to get started, as individual series are typically self-contained and don’t rely on the in-universe continuity of the major superhero publishers.